 Another special summertime treat is eating supper outdoors at the picnic table looking over the cornfields, Caleb explains.
 “We eat together year-round,” he says, “but it’s more special to do it outside.
 It’s so peaceful and there are so many fireflies.”

-In Barton, Vermont at the Farm at Wheeler Mountain, 10-month-old Audrey Lidback is enjoying her first summer on the farm.
-Her mom, Joanna, gives her kudos for being super-flexible: able to nap in the front pack, backpack or her stroller in the barn or wherever she’s taken.
+In Barton, Vermont at the Farm at Wheeler Mountain, 2-year-old Audrey Lidback is enjoying her second summer on the farm.
+Her mom, Joanna, says the toddler is her little shadow and especially loves visiting with the calves.

-At seven years of age, Audrey’s older brother, Thomas, echoes Caleb Peckham when he answers that “working” is his favorite part of summer.
-Farm activities for kids like Thomas include helping to feed and milk the calves as well as shift levers on the tractor that runs feed into the barn (under the watchful eye of his parents).
+At eight years of age, Audrey’s older brother, Thomas, echoes Caleb Peckham when he answers that “working” is his favorite part of summer.
+Thomas loves to help feed the calves and milk as well as shift levers on the tractor that runs feed into the barn (under the watchful eye of his parents).
 Riding along with his dad out in the hayfields is another highlight.

-Eli, 5, and Thomas have both mastered bike-riding this summer with the help of their uncle, Joanna’s brother, Andrew Samuelson, a teacher who gets his farm fix every summer by coming to help out.
+Eli, 6, and Thomas have spent past summers mastering bike-riding with the help of their uncle, Joanna’s brother, Andrew Samuelson, a teacher who gets his farm fix every summer by coming to help out.
 All three kids love to go on gator rides with their dad when he fetches the cows in from pasture and long summer evenings allow for relaxing family walks after supper with their dog, Buzzman.

 And in Ogdensburg, NY, the Gendebien family from sure knows how to enjoy the outdoors in the summer.
 Miles, 15, Truman, 13, and Noah, 12 have their own private adventure park with a zipline over the swimming pond, hay bales to scramble over, and (not-so-scary) animals to encounter.
 There’s nothing quite like a summer of fun on the farm.